MaterializeInc/materialize/misc/helm-charts/testing/README.md

     kubectl get pods -w
     ```

-3. (Optional) Create a bucket in MinIO:
+3. (Optional) Create a bucket in MinIO (replace `minio-123456-abcdef` with the actual pod name):

     ```bash
     kubectl exec -it minio-123456-abcdef -n materialize -- /bin/sh
     mc alias set local http://localhost:9000 minio minio123 mc mb local/bucket
+    exit
     ```

-## Optional: Node labels for ephemeral storage
+## Node labels for ephemeral storage

 When running Materialize locally on Kubernetes (e.g., Docker Desktop, Minikube, Kind), specific node labels need to be added to ensure that pods are scheduled correctly.
 These labels are required for the pod to satisfy node affinity rules defined in the deployment.